FLX-20/graphql_beginner_guide/readme.md

         author_id = self.get("id")
         return [book for book in books if book["author_id"] == author_id]
 ```
-The second class, BookType, represents a book in the GraphQL schema.
+The second class, BookType, represents a book in the gql schema.
 It consists of the fields: id, title, and author.
 This class is defined similarly to the Author class.
 ```python
 class BookType(graphene.ObjectType):
     id = graphene.ID(required=True)